gam81/Docker/README.md

-NOTE: I have run out of credits in my billing account and was therefore unable to enable kubernetes or run any code.
-I will be requesting more credits and quickly catching up to where I need to be on this project.
+HW4 IN HW4 FOLDER

-ALL FILES IN PROJECT CHECKPOINT FOLDER
+ALL PROJECT FILES IN PROJECT CHECKPOINT FOLDER

 PROJECT OPTION 2